-The Council also has in place an Anti-Bribery Policy which sets out the Council's commitment to the prevention, deterrence and detection of bribery.
+The Council also has in place an Anti-Bribery Policy (updated April 2021) which sets out the Council's commitment to the prevention, deterrence and detection of bribery.
 It also provides a framework to enable employees to understand and implement arrangements enabling compliance with the Policy and to identify and effectively report potential breaches.

-To provide employees with the confidence to come forward with concerns regarding potential fraud and corruption, the Council has developed a Whistleblowing Policy which sets out the importance of whistleblowing to the Council in the provision of information in relation to wrongdoing and improper conduct of public business, while ensuring those who provide this information are protected from reprisal through the Policy and Legislation.
+To provide employees with the confidence to come forward with concerns regarding potential fraud and corruption, the Council developed and approved a Raising Concerns Policy in December 2020.
+This Policy replaced the former Whistleblowing Policy and sets out the importance of raising concerns to the Council in the provision of information in relation to wrongdoing and improper conduct of public business, while ensuring those who provide this information are protected from reprisal through the Policy and Legislation.

-The Council recognises whistleblowing as an important source of information that may highlight serious risks and potential fraud or corruption.
+The Council recognises the raising of concerns as an important source of information that may highlight serious risks and potential fraud or corruption.
 Employees who are prepared to speak up about malpractice, risk, abuse or wrongdoing are recognised as one of the most important sources of information for the Council.
 The Policy details the assurances provided to anyone who wishes to raise concerns.